Steelage/mysgardia-search/README.md

 2. If a special form is given to CLICKS input, it will only show those within the range. **Inserting like <code>123-456</code> to get the range filter.**
 3. **It will work well in the latest version of Firefox/Chrome browser.**
 4. If you have more than 3000 creatures, the code will not auto-update the filter whenever typing one of inputs due to the lagging issue.
 You may press enter to manually update the filter; although changing the selected option of a selection still works regardless.
-5. If you're visiting other's profile page, those manage buttons beside <code>Level Up</code> and <code>Export HTML Code</code> will not be shown, simply because you only can manage your own!
+5. If you're visiting other's profile page, those manage buttons between <code>Level Up</code> and <code>Export HTML Code</code> will not be shown, simply because you only can manage your own!